djeada/Databases-Notes/notes/05_storage_and_indexing/05_indexing.md

 ...
 ```

-**Key Components and Concepts:**

-1. **Hash Function:** Converts the key into a hash value that determines the bucket where the data is stored.
+- A hash function converts the key into a **hash value** that determines the bucket where the data is stored.
-2. **Buckets:** Containers that store data pointers corresponding to hash values.
+- Buckets are containers that store **data pointers** corresponding to hash values.

 **Operational Mechanics:**

-- **Search:** Applies the hash function to the search key to locate the appropriate bucket.
+- **Search** applies the hash function to the search key to locate the appropriate bucket.
-- **Insertion:** Hashes the key and places the data pointer in the corresponding bucket.
+- **Insertion** hashes the key and places the data pointer in the corresponding bucket.
-- **Deletion:** Hashes the key to find the bucket and removes the data pointer.
+- **Deletion** hashes the key to find the bucket and removes the data pointer.

 **Advantages:**